JetBrains/kotlin-web-site/pages/docs/tutorials/multiplatform-library.md

 ```
 </div>

-Default implementations with optional more specialized overrides is another goodie of multiplatform library.
-Now, when we have a string-based API, let's cover it with basic tests:
+Default implementations with optional more specialized overrides is another bonus of the multiplatform library.
+Now, when we have a string-based API, we can cover it with basic tests:

 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">